-System user Name of system user.
-Dynamic user Specifies whether the logged in user is using a dynamic system user.
-Dynamic system users are applied when a role-based authentication module is used.
+- System user: Name of the current system user. - Dynamic user: Specifies whether the logged in user is using a dynamic system user.
+Dynamic system users are applied when a role-based authentication module is used. - Administrative user: Specifies whether the current user is using a system user. - Remarks: Detailed description about the system user.

-- Which authentication module is the current user using? on page 32 - Which permissions apply to the current user? on page 34 - Which program functions are available to the current user? on page 35 - Which permissions level does the user use? on page 35
+- Which authentication module is the current user using? on page 35 - Which permissions apply to the current user? on page 37 - Which program functions are available to the current user? on page 37 - Which permission level does the user use? on page 38